Aayushmittalwebpage/Data-lineage-between-databases-app/README.md

 ## Introduction

-I've built a system thats create an easy-to-understand visualization and a Lineage report of the data spreading across two isolated databases where the various transformations, replication and similarity on it can be tracked.
-Additionally, this algorithm finds relationships between data and its degree of replication across databases that can help make better informed decisions and can minimize redundant data.
+I've built a system that creates an easy-to-understand visualization graph and a Lineage report of the data spreading across two isolated databases where the various transformations, replication and similarity on it can be tracked.

 # Install